MarekStyblo-CZ/RestApiDemo/ReadMe.txt

 On PackageManager Console run commands:
 1] Add-Migration initial -Context SqlDbContext -OutputDir "Data\Migrations" 2] Update-Database -Context SqlDbContext
-Remark - Initial db data will be automatically generated (included in the generated migrations)
+Remark - Initial db data seed will be automatically generated (included in the generated migrations)
+3] Set the version of API you want to run by setting parameter 'ApiVersion' in appsettings.json Remark - all api versions endpoints are documented on Swagger but 'ApiVersion' attribute influences which version is actually running -- which endpoints can be called via api
+4] Run project

 --Available Queries
 v1
 GET https://localhost:44346/api/v1.0/products
 GET https://localhost:44346/api/v1.0/products/1